OnStepX ConfiguratorOnStep Configuration Generator

 Mount Type

-Meridian flips for FORK / Zenith pass for ALTAZM
+Meridian flips for FORK / Zenith pass for ALTAZM// ON Enables Meridian Flips for FORK mounts and passing through the

 Time & Location